kchu25/kchu25.github.io/index.md

 - The DNA sequences' regulatory elements (e.g., motifs).
 - The key regulatory features in the DNA sequences give rise to the observed phenomenon.
-- The counterfactuals, i.e., the the minimal change to a DNA sequence that turns off the observed effects.
+- The counterfactuals, e.g., a minimal change to a DNA sequence that turns off the observed effects.

 My name in Mandarin is Kuei-Hsien Chu (朱桂賢).
 Hsien pronounced like Shane, and that's how I got Shane.
 I grew up in Taiwan and have been living in the US since 2008.